 - Select a dealer

 - Don’t be afraid to haggle and never pay sticker price

 If you’re not comfortable checking over the vehicle yourself, have a reputable appraising company inspect it, if the dealer doesn’t agree, find another dealer.

 If you’re hunting for a classic car or a modern used motor, you’ve got to start with a budget.
 I know what it feels like, you’ve got the cash and you want the car today, like right now.

-I don’t blame the sales teams, it’s their job to get as much for the car as possible, that includes making a fee on the financing.
+I don’t blame the sales teams, it’s their job to get as much for the car as possible, which includes making a fee on the financing.